 They clash.
 CRO and SEO clash sometimes.
 In SEO, we will always tell you to keep the visitor in mind.
 If you serve the visitor the best way you can, you are optimizing for a brand, for brand loyalty, for recognition in Google, for more and quality traffic.
 And although the next step might indeed be converting that visitor, there’s no need to shove your products down their throat, really.
 There is a fine line between serving the visitor and annoying him.

 You might think that we, at Yoast, are pretty focused on optimizing that conversion to the max.
 You see our banners in the plugin, on our website, and indeed, conversion is very important for us.
 More newsletter subscriptions lead to a larger reach, which leads to more attention for our products, which leads to more reviews, more downloads, more sales.
 And with the money made, we develop the free plugin and sponsor for instance WordCamps.

-Conversion, in any possible way, helps to create a sustainable business growth.
+Conversion, in any possible way, helps to create sustainable business growth.
 But trust me, if we wouldn’t keep that SEO, our core business, and our mission (SEO for everyone) in mind, our articles could have six buy buttons.
 And we could annoy you with a surplus of exit-intent popups and so on.
-It would upset you, increase bounce rate, trigger you to never come back, and ruin the SEO you so carefully worked on.
+It would upset you, increase bounce rate, trigger you never to come back, and ruin the SEO you so carefully worked on.